You Don’t Lack Motivation. You Lack Alignment.

 And your “self-care” quietly becomes optional.

-Not because you’re lazy.
+Not because you’re lazy

-But because something deeper is misaligned.
+Because something deeper is off

-This is the Achievement–Fulfillment Gap in action.
+This is the Achievement–Fulfillment Gap

 Why Motivation Fades for High Performers